Looking to travel to Cuba? Here is everything you need to know for travel to Cuba.

 Where to Get Your Cuban Visa

-If you are traveling from the US, be sure to get the correct visa.
+If you are traveling from the US, be sure to get the correct visa for your Cuba travels.
 The visa you need coming from the US is the pink one and is not the same visa sold in Canada or Mexico.
 On my most recent trip to Cuba, I used Cuba Travel Services.
 They have locations at many of the airports such as LAX, FLL, and MIA where you can get the visa the same day as your flight.
 Cuba Travel Services is able to ship your visa right to your door, or, if you live nearby like me, you can drive to their office and pick it up!

 You Need Special Travel Insurance